w3c-ccg/http-signatures/CONTRIBUTING.md

 ## Simple and Compatible

 This protocol should comply fully with the state of HTTP except where compliance would introduce security concerns.
-Don't re-interperet existing definitions or protocols or modify the meanings of established ideas.

 - If HTTP does or permits something, this protocol should allow it to be signed.

   - This means we also support things that are there for legacy reasons or perhaps don't seem like an obviously good idea, unless there is a good (especially security) reason not to.

 - Any implementation that does not recognise or support this protocl should be able to ignore any signature header safely.

-- The specification should avoid wherever possible any aspects requiring negotiation or agreement on parameters.
+- The specification should avoid wherever possible any aspects requiring negotiation or agreement between parties.
+Out-of-band specification should be relied upon unless critical to security or functionality.

 - This specification must not apply new interpretations to existing concepts and terms

-From Manu:

-* Don't break the ecosystem, stay backwards compatible.